 Lower Level Hosts Pioneer Home

-A simulated log cabin, tools from pioneer days, old store ledgers, antique glassware, late 1800 dresses, and a doll house built and completely furnished by Dr. Adams, are housed in the multifunctional lower level of the museum.
-Civil War Memorabilia, including a Confederate Uniform, old photographs, and items from Sylacauga's past can also be viewed on this level.
-The outermost portion of the room is reserved for art classes and meetings.
-For more information on our classes at the museum, check the Art Classes page.
+A simulated log cabin from pioneer days, Memorabilia, including old photographs, and items from Sylacauga's past can also be viewed on this level.
+A section in the lower level is also reserved for art classes.
+For more information about art classes for children students and adults, check the Art Classes page.